Mexican president's party poised to capture key state in election | Politics

 Mexican president's party poised to capture key state in election

 Lopez Obrador routed the PRI to win the presidency in 2018, and MORENA has since absorbed most of the once-dominant party's strongholds, as well as many of its politicians.
-The voting on Sunday comes a year before Mexico's next presidential election, with polls indicating MORENA will be very hard to beat then, too.
+Sunday's voting comes a year before Mexico's next presidential election, with polls indicating MORENA will be hard to beat.

 The most populous region of the country, the State of Mexico surrounds much of the capital and has been an economic and electoral bulwark of the centrist Institutional Revolutionary Party (PRI), which has governed there since 1929.
 Lopez Obrador routed the PRI to win the presidency in 2018, and MORENA has since absorbed most of the once-dominant party's strongholds, as well as many of its politicians.

-The voting on Sunday comes a year before Mexico's next presidential election, with polls indicating MORENA will be very hard to beat then, too.
+Sunday's voting comes a year before Mexico's next presidential election, with polls indicating MORENA will be hard to beat.
 Decades of one-party rule made the PRI a byword for corruption among many Mexicans, and it has struggled to compete with MORENA's message that it represents a vote for change.

-A poll published by newspaper Reforma showed the gubernatorial race has narrowed, but still gave MORENA's candidate Delfina Gomez a 10 percentage point lead over Alejandra del Moral, a PRI politician fronting an opposition alliance.
+A poll published Wednesday by newspaper Reforma had shown the race narrowing, but still gave MORENA's candidate Delfina Gomez a 10 percentage point lead over Alejandra del Moral, a PRI politician fronting an opposition alliance.
 "People are leaning toward Delfina because she seems like a new start, as with Lopez Obrador," said Jose Hernandez, a 64-year-old shopkeeper in Los Reyes Acaquilpan, a town in the eastern part of the state of 17 million people.
 "Because, in short, the whole of (the PRI) has been corrupt."

-Polling stations opened at 8 a.m (1400 GMT) and are set to close at 6 p.m.
+Polling stations are set to close at 6 p.m.
 (0000 GMT).
-The State of Mexico's electoral body is due to begin publishing results an hour later as they come in.
+The State of Mexico's electoral body will begin publishing results an hour later as they come in.
 Gomez is vowing to give a fresh start to the state and to improve security, mindful of widespread concern over violence.
 Del Moral has said the PRI learned from its mistakes and that her coalition will be a broader alternative to MORENA.

+As she cast her ballot, del Moral told reporters the vote was historic because for the first time a woman would be elected to govern the state.
+"It's a big moment," the 39-year-old said.
 In a separate election on Sunday, the PRI is forecast to maintain the northern border state of Coahuila, where splits inside MORENA produced rival left-wing candidates.
-MORENA has sought to consolidate support in Coahuila by pressuring one of its national allies to abandon the renegade contender.
-PRESIDENCY RACE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)